george-swift/twitter-ish/README.md

 ## Getting Started
 - To get started with the app, clone this project by running `git clone https://github.com/george-swift/twitter-ish.git`
 - Run `bundle install` to install the needed packages
+- Run `yarn install` to install the dependencies
 - Next, migrate the database to your environment: `rails db:migrate`
 - Finally, run the test suite to verify that everything is working correctly: `rails test`
 - If the test suite passes, you are ready to run the app in a local server.
 Execute `rails s` to fire up the server
 - Visit `http://localhost:3000/` in your browser to run the app in a local server
 - You can then sign up with required details
 - To terminate the server, enter `Ctrl + C` in your terminal

+## Testing
+- Unit and integration tests are implemented with Rspec
+- To verify these tests, run `bin/rails spec`
+- To get a verbose format of the implemented tests, run `bin/rails spec SPEC_OPTS="--format=doc"`

 ## Authors